pycontribs/ruyaml/README.rst

   parent container, like comments).
 - RoundTrip preservation of flow style sequences ( 'a: b, c, d') (based on request and test by Anthony Sottile)
-- anchors names that are hand-crafted (not of the form``idNNN``), are preserved
+- anchors names that are hand-crafted (not of the form``idNNN``) are preserved
 - `merges <http://yaml.org/type/merge.html>`_ in dictionaries are preserved
-- adding/replacing of comments on block style sequences and mappings with smart column positioning
+- adding/replacing comments on block-style sequences and mappings with smart column positioning
 - collection objects (when read in via RoundTripParser) have an ``lc`` property that contains line and column info ``lc.line`` and ``lc.col``.